-The far-carrying call of Spotted Catbird will alert us to their presence, we will hope for good views like this.
-In the late morning we continue our journey southwest to the Atherton Tablelands, but not without stopping at a couple of wetland sites for Sarus Crane and Brolga, Wandering Whistling Duck and Plumed Whistling Duck, and other open-country species.
-We spend the course of the next two days visiting a variety of sites on the Atherton Tablelands, a fertile plateau hosting several habitats from high altitude rainforest to drier eucalypt woodland.
-There will be a lot of targets to fit into the next couple of days, so expect long days as we try to connect with as many of them as possible.
-Although we will keep our itinerary flexible, based on our growing trip list, we will likely spend time birding the cooler wet forest of Mount Hypipamee National Park, Lake Barrine, and the Curtain Fig Tree for Tooth-billed Bowerbird, Golden Bowerbird, Wompoo Fruit Dove, Grey-headed Robin, Chowchilla, and more.
-We can, with some luck, also find Victoria's Riflebird and Spotted Catbird in the gardens of our accommodation.
-Nocturnal activity is also wonderfully exciting here, and we will be sure to spend some time looking for a range of possums, gliders, and more, as well as for the diurnal Musky Rat Kangaroo.
-Here we will also have a search for the bizarre Platypus.
+The far-carrying call of Spotted Cathird will alert us to their presence.

+By mid-morning it will be time to leave the coast behind.
+We will spend the course of the next two days visiting a variety of sites on the Atherton Tablelands, a fertile plateau hosting several habitats from high altitude rainforest to drier eucalypt woodland.
+Although we will keep our itinerary flexible, based on our growing trip list, we will likely spend time birding the cooler wet forest of Mount Hypipamee National Park, Lake Barrine, and the Curtain Fig Tree for species including Tooth-billed Bowerbird, Golden Bowerbird, Wompoo Fruit Dove, Grey-headed Robin, Chowchilla, and more.
+We can, with some luck, also find Victoria's Riflebird and Spotted Catbird in the gardens of our accommodation at Lake Eacham, a wonderful spot itself.
+Nocturnal activity is also often exciting here, and we will be sure to spend some time looking for a range of possums, gliders, and more, as well as for the diurnal Musky Rat Kangaroo.
+Here we will also have a search for the bizarre Platypus and unusual (and rather rare) Lumholtz's Tree Kangaroo.
 Overnight: Lake Eacham Day 15.
-Birding Atherton Tablelands On our second day in the area we make our way northward along the much drier eastern edge of the Atherton Tablelands, stopping at various sites, which may include Granite Gorge Nature Park, Mount Carbine, Lake Mitchell, and the Maryfarms Road.
-Much like on the previous day there will be no shortage of potential targets.
-Australian Bustard, Squatter Pigeon, Red-tailed Black Cockatoo, Spotted Harrier, Blue-winged Kookaburra, and Great Bowerbird are only a sample of the many wonderful birds we may encounter today.
-After a long day of birding we settle in at Kingfisher Park Birdwatchers Lodge for the next two nights.
-Overnight: Julatten
+Birding in the Atherton Tablelands The early morning activity around our accommodation is usually a wonderful experience and we will look for, and listen to Spotted Catbird, Victoria's Riflebird, Yellow-breasted Boatbill, Australian Golden Whistler, Grey-headed Robin, Superb Fruit Dove, Wompoo Fruit Dove, Brown Cuckoo-Dove, Macleay's Honeyeater, Scarlet Myzomela, and Forest Kingfisher.